ddubouskaya/ddubouskaya/README.md

 ### 😄 About me:

 I'm looking for a job as a Software Tester.
 I want to develop among smart and interesting people in a promising area.
-I will be useful thanks to my critical thinking,  attention to detail, hard work, and experience of work in the interesting and difficult area.
-I will be happy to become a part of your team.
+I will be useful thanks to my critical thinking,  attention to detail, hard work, and experience of work in the interesting and difficult area as radiation chemistry and agriculture chemistry.
 Here I want to share some web and mobile testing portfolio items gained during my studies and current internships.

 <ul>
 <li>🌍 Based in Poland</li>